jonnonz1/nz-statute-book/acts/public/2010/electricity-industry-act-2010.md

 (4) Schedule 1 applies to any material incorporated by reference into the Code.

 ### 33 Status of Code
-(1) The Code is a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(1) The following are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements):
+  (a) the Code:
+  (b) an amendment to the Code under section 38 or 40.
 (2) If any provision of the Code conflicts with this or any other Act, or with any regulation made under this or any other Act, the Act or regulation prevails.

 **Making and amending Code**